kailash-manasarovar/statement/docs/timeline/2024/may.md

 - On the first morning of sessions, I'm stressed and anxious as people have been making sly comments to me continuously.
 - Maybe something happened to me the night before in my hotel room too.
 It's not clear.
 I'm overly anxious and there's not really a good reason for the level of stress I'm feeling.
 - At the end of the morning session, someone comes over to talk to me.
+- It's the mushroom man guy who has been involved in a military coup on my job over the last couple of months.
-- He says concerning things in a sinister way, like oh I hear you're leaving, and some other unpleasant stuff.
+- The mushroom man (I'll remember his name, everyone knows who he is) says concerning things in a sinister way, like oh I hear you're leaving, and some other unpleasant stuff.
 He is the fat man with the mushroom hat on his profile pics.
 I can't remember his name just now, but he was pals with Jaime, and part of a concerted bullying attack in March with Alicia and her team.
 - He's waiting for everyone to leave.
 Once they're gone, and I'm reasonably more upset than I already was, he walks away down the aisle, giving an Indian man on the other side the nod as he goes by.
 - I see the Indian-looking fellow grinning at me at that moment.
 - He walks over.
 No-one else is around.